mui/material-ui/docs/data/joy/customization/themed-components/themed-components.md

 ### Extend variants

+The following code snippet shows how to extend component variants for color properties.
-By creating new component variants, you're automatically opting out of the [global variant feature](/joy-ui/main-features/global-variants/), which allows you to have fine-grain control of the color-related CSS properties (`color`, `background` and `border`).
+Note that by creating new variants, you're automatically opting out of the [global variant feature](/joy-ui/main-features/global-variants/), which gives you fine-grained control over CSS properties like `color`, `background`, and `border`.

 This example extends the Sheet variant to include a custom value named `glass`: